 The program offers two variety of rates based on the agent's experience and commission income.

-Newly licensed agents — Life & Health agents licensed less than 2years and have commission income less than $100,000.
+Newly licensed agents — Life & Health agents licensed less than 2 years with commission income less than $100,000 and no prior E&O coverage.

 Experienced agents — agents licensed 2 years or more.